trendrr/whirlwind/README.markdown

 python main.py
 </pre>

-### thats it! now just point your browser to the app start page to see whirlwind in action.
+### that's it! now just point your browser to the app start page to see whirlwind in action.
 <pre>
 http://localhost:8000/
 </pre>